 Adoni Media recently gained TV, radio and print coverage for Place Real Estates’ annual conference based on their guest speakers: Meriton founder Harry Triguboff and demographer Bernard Salt.

-Visuals are a big part of the media and many journalists require promotional photos or videos that can be published alongside the story.
-So, when you’re organising your event, think of the possible visuals that you can offer to journalists.
+“Visuals are a big part of the media and many journalists require promotional photos or videos that can be published alongside the story.
+So, when you’re organising your event, think of the possible visuals you can offer to journalists,” said Jess.

 They can be of your guest speakers, your audience members and even the room itself, just make sure they’re interesting and relevant.

 A handy tip is to hire a professional photographer or delegate someone to take photos and videos during the event.
 This also means any footage or photographs you have can be used as promotion for next year’s event – it’s all about thinking towards the future.

 “If you invite the local paper to your event, they will bring a snapper (photographer) to take pictures for the piece, however, it’s always a good idea to have your own for online and other print media.”